happy-krishna/Salesforce-Devlopment-Handson/README.md

-<b>In this Repo All Task  related to Salesforce Tech of diiferenct Concepts.</b>
+<b>In this Repo All Task  related to Salesforce Tech of diiferent Concepts.</b>